top of page

 Behavioral Services Program Manager

-Illiana Toledo, BSW
+Illiana Toledo, SSW

 As a BSW graduate, I have always had the passion to help people live healthy lifestyles and enforce the importance of mental health in diverse communities.
 I started my professional journey at the Multicultural Counseling Center in April 2020, as a BSW intern where I learned how to do my current role as a skills counselor.
 As a skills counselor, I work with families and youth to reinforce the therapy that they receive from our amazing therapist, by teaching them skills that aid in their mental health like, mindfulness, healthy copping skills, practice interventions, education on healthy lifestyle, communication skills, psychoeducation etc. In my free time, I love to spend time with my loved ones, be in nature, travel, try new food, hike, ride my bike (spring and fall) and practice yoga.
 “You must be the change you wish to see in the world” - Mahatma Gandhi

-Family Support Services Program Manager
+Family Support Service Program Manager

 Picture - Gina.jpeg